ices-tools-prod/WKMFOA_toolset/README.md

-# FLR toolset for evaluating recovery plans for ICES WKREBUILD2
+# FLR toolset for evaluating multi-annual management plans for ICES WKMFOA

-- Iago MOSQUEIRA (WMR) <iago.mosqueira@wur.nl
+- Iago MOSQUEIRA (WMR) <iago.mosqueira@wur.nl>
+- Jasper BLEIJENBERG (WMR) <jasper.bleijenberg@wur.nl>

+This TAF repository contains a template for conducting an evaluation of multi-annual management plans.
+A single management plan, assuming a shortcut of the stock assessment, the standard ICES advice rule and short-term forecast, can be run with different *frequencies*, that is, how often advice is provide.

 ## Installation